Fr0sT-Brutal/awesome-pascal/README.md

 * [SynMongoDB](https://github.com/synopse/mORMot/blob/master/SynMongoDB.pas) ([docs](http://blog.synopse.info/post/2014/05/07/MongoDB-database-access)).
 Offers direct low-level access to any MongoDB server, its custom data types, JSON or via `TDocVariant` custom variant document storage.

 * [DSharp](https://bitbucket.org/sglienke/dsharp).
 Small library for providing data binding in Delphi.
 It does not require special components to data bind to properties.
 It also provides dependency injection, MVVM and more interesting utilities.

+* [ghORM](https://github.com/leledumbo/ghORM).
+Object Relational Mapping unit to ease database access from Free Pascal, by abstracting the backend and simple data retrieval (with filtering), insertion and update.

 ## Scripting ##